yihui/yihui.org/content/knitr/options.md

 -   `eval`: (`TRUE`; logical or numeric) Whether to evaluate the code chunk.
-It can also be a numeric vector to choose which R expression(s) to evaluate, e.g., `eval = c(1, 3, 4)` will evaluate the first, third, and forth expressions, and `eval = -(4:5)` will evaluate all expressions except the forth and fifth.
+It can also be a numeric vector to choose which R expression(s) to evaluate, e.g., `eval = c(1, 3, 4)` will evaluate the first, third, and fourth expressions, and `eval = -(4:5)` will evaluate all expressions except the fourth and fifth.

 ### Text output